Master of Arts in Teaching in Secondary EducationMajor: SE

 Program Webpage: http://louisville.edu/education/degrees/mat-se

 The Master of Arts in Teaching (MAT) degree in Secondary Education leads to certification in Biology, Chemistry, Earth Science, English, Mathematics, Physics, and Social Studies Education (grades 8-12).
 Business Education leads to certification in grades 5-12.
-Modern Language Education (Spanish and French) leads to certification in grades P-12.
+World Language Education (Spanish and French) leads to certification in grades P-12.

 |*EDTP 602 Exploring Teaching Within the Socio-Cultural Context of P-12 Schools||3|